-47 The YPLA will fund directly and pay Academies, sixth form colleges and independent providers (normally where YPLA is the main funder), will fund and pay general further education colleges and other independent providers through the Skills Funding Agency, and will fund and pay local authorities for maintained schools with sixth forms.
-YPLA directly funded providers will receive their funding allocation by the end of March and their final, single funding agreement by the end of June 2011.
+51 The YPLA will fund directly and pay Academies, sixth form colleges and independent providers, will fund and pay general further education colleges through the Skills Funding Agency, and will fund and pay local authorities for maintained schools with sixth forms.
+YPLA directly funded providers will receive their funding allocation by the end of March 2012 and their final, single funding agreement by the end of June 2012.
 Maintained schools with sixth forms are funded through their local authority and will be funded on the basis of allocations produced by the YPLA.
 General further education colleges will receive a funding agreement via the Skills Funding Agency on the basis of allocations produced by the YPLA.
+Independent Specialist Providers are funded on a termly basis.
 Further information on funding and payments can be found at www.ypla.gov.uk.